- Publications and resources

 - Licences and certification

 Operating under multiple appendices means:

 - combining multiple appendices within a single flight duty period, and/or

-switching from one appendix to another on consecutive flight duty periods.
+- switching from one appendix to another on consecutive flight duty periods.

-Transitioning between appendices can sometimes produce inconsistencies in duty, flight, standby and off-duty requirements, which can result in increased fatigue risk.
+The limits vary between some of the appendices.
+As a result, transitioning between appendices can sometimes produce inconsistencies in duty, flight, standby and off-duty requirements, which can result in increased fatigue risk.

 How the new fatigue rules work when operating under multiple appendices

-The fatigue rules address this risk by requiring operators to have procedures in place:
+If an operator chooses to operate under multiple appendices, the fatigue rules address this risk by requiring operators to have procedures in place:

 - that ensure their pilots are within the limits of the new appendix prior to transitioning, and